 What will your legacy be?
 How will you be remembered when it comes to action you took to preserve the Earth and secure the well-being of your family?
 When you make a legacy gift to the Faith Alliance for Climate Solutions (FACS) , you invest in the future of our planet.

-Many people of faith are committed to #ClimateAction because of concern for their children, grandchildren and great-grandchildren.
-Other’s anchor their commitment in their faith tradition and stewardship of the Earth, quoting Genesis 1:28: “Be fruitful and multiply, and fill the earth and subdue it; and have dominion over the fish of the sea and over the birds of the air and over every living thing that moves upon the earth.”
+Many people of faith are committed to #ClimateAction because of concern for their children, grandchildren, and great-grandchildren.
+Others anchor their commitment in their faith tradition and stewardship of the Earth.
+Regardless of the source of your commitment, the question is what will you leave behind for the generations that follow?

 Bequest: The easiest way to leave a Legacy Gift to FACS is with a bequest.
 This is the most common form of legacy giving, and there are two types: